What is Fimming?

-Fimming is a popular technique among cannabis cultivators, both beginners and veterans.
-It’s a way to increase your plant’s yield without having to add more plants to your garden.
-But what is fimming?
+Fimming is a popular technique among cannabis cultivators.
+It’s a way to increase your plant’s yield without having to add more plants.
 In simple terms, it involves cutting off the top of your cannabis plant to encourage it to grow more branches and therefore, more buds.

 What is Fimming in Cannabis Cultivation?

-So, what is fimming in cannabis cultivation?
-The term “fimming” is actually an acronym for “F*ck, I missed,” referencing the imprecise nature of this technique.
+The term “fimming” is an acronym for “F*ck, I missed,” referencing the imprecise nature of this technique.
 Unlike topping, where you cut the plant at a specific node, fimming involves a less precise cut at the top of the plant.
-This cut should be made about 75% of the way up the plant’s newest shoot.
+This cut should be made about 75% of the way through the plant’s newest shoot.

-In this detailed guide on what is fimming, it’s also worth noting that the timing of fimming is crucial.
-As mentioned, it should be done during the vegetative stage of the plant’s growth cycle.
+The timing of fimming is crucial.
+It should be done during the vegetative stage of the plant’s growth cycle.
 This is when the plant is in its prime growth phase and can easily recover from the cut.
-Fimming during the flowering stage can stress the plant and affect its yield.

 Promos & Deals